BF-FrontEnd-class-2023/home/student-bios/iradukundajp.md

 ## **Hobbies**

-I like traveling :airplane:,listening to music :music:,watching football:tv: and
+I like traveling :airplane:,listening to music:musical_score:,watching football
-doing sport::basketball: :volleyball: as well,
+:tv: and doing sport :basketball: :volleyball: as well,

 For more
 info:[linkedin](https://www.linkedin.com/in/iradukunda-jean-paul-459ba413b)